mdlayher/ynl/README.rst

 I'm thinking we need to notification types - notifications and events.
 The former are direct mapping of a GET, for brevity they don't have to repeat all the arguments.
 Events have their own list of arguments.
-This needs to be documented.
+This needs to be documented and tested.

 document the kernel side
 ------------------------